daveharris/wedding.harris.org.nz/about.md

 We are putting on a coach, with 2 pickup points:

 * If you choose to take the train, the coach will pick you up from Featherston Train Station at 10:15am.
-* If you choose to drive, park at [Peppers Parehua Martinborough](http://www.peppers.co.nz/parehua/), the coach will pick you up at 10:30am.
+* If you choose to drive, park at [Peppers Parehua, Martinborough](http://www.peppers.co.nz/parehua/), the coach will pick you up at 10:30am.

 The coach will then take you Gladstone Church.